Book Doctor

 Mr. Prasad Nicodemus from Hyderabad, Telangana, successfully underwent Composite Resection with Radial Free Forearm Flap at Yashoda Hospitals, Hyderabad, under the supervision of Dr. K. Sreekanth, Sr. Consultant Surgical Oncologist.

-Bilateral knee replacement is a surgical procedure in which both of the...
+A bilateral total knee replacement is a procedure that replaces both of the...